The Heart of the Sierra

 Given the proximity to large, diverse and growing urban areas the Forest has a responsibility to provide heritage and conservation education to sustain this incredible landscape for future generations.

 High elevation lakes defined by towering conifers, deeply carved river valleys and huge granite monoliths describe the Sierra National Forest and epitomize mountain California landscapes.
 Extreme elevation changes provide diverse vegetation from grasslands to sub-alpine meadows.
-The Sierra NF is the gateway to the Sierras including the intensely visited Yosemite and Sequoia National Parks.
+The Sierra NF is the gateway to the Sierra Nevada Mountains including the intensely visited Yosemite and Sequoia National Parks.
 Nearly 50% of the Forest is Wilderness offering solitude and vast open space as part of one of the largest contiguous blocks of wilderness in the continental United States.
 Outfitter-guides help provide quality recreational experiences.
-(Click thumbnail image to download the niche map in PDF format.)
+(Select the image map to download the niche map in PDF format.)